Category: ANFX

 Procedural FX & Advanced Rigging

-Using tools like Houdini, Blender, and Maya to create dynamic effects.
+Using Houdini, Blender, and Maya to build dynamic systems and rig complex characters.

 Rendering & Compositing for Film & Games

-Optimizing high-quality visuals using Arnold, Unreal Engine, and Nuke.
+Optimizing visuals using Arnold, Unreal Engine, and Nuke for real-time and cinematic results.

 Professional Communication & Collaboration